Postdoctoral Research Positions

-STEPS will support 15 students for ten weeks during the Summer 2022 through a multi-institutional REU/REF program.
+STEPS will support 15 students for ten weeks during Summer 2023 through a multi-institutional REU/REF program.
 Students will work on independent research projects within the Center under the mentorship of STEPS Scholars and faculty.
 Students will be placed on projects that align with their research and career interests at one of the eight STEPS academic institutions.

-Learn more and apply here.
+Learn more here.

 The STEPS Center Director’s Fellowship Awards provide prestigious bridge support for stipends, fringe benefits, and tuition (if relevant) for the engagement of high performing graduate students (Masters and Ph.D.) and postdoctoral scholars.